William J. Burns (diplomat): Awards

 Burns is the recipient of three Presidential Distinguished Service Awards and several Department of State awards, including three Secretary's Distinguished Service Awards, the Secretary's Career Achievement Award, the Charles E. Cobb Jr. Award for Initiative and Success in Trade Development (2006), the Robert C. Frasure Memorial Award (2005), and the James Clement Dunn Award (1991).
 He also received the Department of Defense Award for Distinguished Public Service (2014), the U.S. Intelligence Community Medallion (2014), and the Central Intelligence Agency's Agency Seal Medal (2014).

 In 1994, Burns was named to Time's lists of "50 Most Promising American Leaders Under Age 40" and "100 Most Promising Global Leaders Under Age 40".
-He was named Foreign Policys "Diplomat of the Year" in 2013.
+He was named Foreign Policy's "Diplomat of the Year" in 2013.
 He is the recipient of Anti-Defamation League's Distinguished Statesman Award (2014), the Middle East Institute's Lifetime Achievement Award (2014), and the American Academy of Diplomacy's Annenberg Award for Diplomatic Excellence (2015).
-Burns received the American Academy of Achievement’s Golden Plate Award (2022).
+Burns received the American Academy of Achievement's Golden Plate Award (2022).

 Burns holds four honorary doctoral degrees and is a member of the American Academy of Arts and Sciences.
-He is also an honorary Fellow, St. John's College, Oxford (from 2012).
+He has also been an honorary Fellow at St John's College, Oxford since 2012.